 A Retired permit holder needs to have had a residence permit and transferred at least USD 54,000 or its equivalent in freely convertible foreign currency.
 This must be during the period of 3 years preceding the application can become a permanent resident.

-An existing PRP holder who satisfies the PRP criteria can apply for the 20-year Permanent Residency Permit instead of their existing 10 year PRP.
+An existing Permanent Residence Permit holder who satisfies the Mauritius Permanent Residence requirements can apply for the 20-year permit for Permanent Residence Mauritius instead of their existing 10 year Permanent Residence Permit Mauritius.

 9 – How long does it take for a Permit to be processed in Mauritius?